-- See prices for Atlanta, GA moving labor, instantly.
+- Compare Prices instantly for Atlanta, GA moving labor.

 Nestled at the base of the Blue Ridge Mountains and just South of the Chattahoochee River (try saying that three times fast!), the city of Atlanta is the capital of Georgia, and one of the United States’ ten largest cities.
 Viewed from a distance, Atlanta’s skyline is an impressive array of noticeably modern, glass-sided buildings reflecting light from every angle.
 Get a little closer, however, and you will find that Atlanta is also home to many quiet, residential neighborhoods.
 Although surrounding the city’s major high-rise districts of Buckhead, Downtown, and Midtown, these neighborhoods are filled with single-family homes along tree-lined streets, seeming far away from the hustle and bustle.
 Click 'read more' to expand the rest of our Atlanta, Georgia City Guide.

 Moving to Atlanta - A Guide to Your New City

 Atlanta, Georgia was born a railroad settlement in the 1840’s, starting out as just a handful of buildings, but with the important function of being the rail hub for the entire Southern United States.
 The city was actually named "Atlanta" due to its location at the end of the Georgia and Atlantic railroad line.
 Although Atlanta was burned almost entirely to the ground during the Civil War, this resilient city recovered and rebuilt quickly to become a center of industry, business, and trade.
 During the US Civil Rights Movement, Atlanta gained national attention when Martin Luther King and several students staged a sit-in at several of the city’s major, segregated establishments.

 Some Free Things to Do